konveyor/tackle-test-generator-cli/README.md

 We list the minimal steps required to use the tool for its two main functions: generating unit tests and executing them.
 More detailed description is available in the [CLI user guide](doc/user_guide.md).

-1. Created an empty configuration file by running the command
+1. Created an empty configuration file, named `tkltest_config.toml`, by running the command
    ```
-   tkltest config init
+   tkltest config init --file tkltest_config.toml
    ````
-   A file named `tkltest_config.toml` will be created in the working directory.
+   `tkltest_config.toml` will be created in the working directory.

 2. Assign values to the following configuration options in the configuration file (details on all configuration options are available [here](#configuration-options)):